shuup/shuup/doc/prices_and_taxes.rst

 Price Unit
 ----------

-Prices in Shoop have an unit that is combination of a currency and an includes/excludes taxes flag.
+Prices in Shuup have an unit that is combination of a currency and an includes/excludes taxes flag.
 That is, prices may be specified pretax or with taxes included.
-Which taxation type and currency is used is usually decided by the `~shoop.core.models.Shop`, which has `currency` and `prices_include_tax` fields.
-In general, it is also possible that the active `~shoop.core.pricing.PricingModule` uses a different price unit that is specified by the shop.
-Currently there is no such pricing module in the Shoop Base distribution.
+Which taxation type and currency is used is usually decided by the `~shuup.core.models.Shop`, which has `currency` and `prices_include_tax` fields.
+In general, it is also possible that the active `~shuup.core.pricing.PricingModule` uses a different price unit that is specified by the shop.
+Currently there is no such pricing module in the Shuup Base distribution.

 Different price units cannot be mixed: Adding a pretax price and a price including taxes together would be an error, as would be adding USDs to EURs.

-The price unit of a `~shoop.core.models.Shop` can be changed as long as there are no `Orders <shoop.core.models.Order>` created for the shop.
+The price unit of a `~shuup.core.models.Shop` can be changed as long as there are no `Orders <shuup.core.models.Order>` created for the shop.

-The price unit of an `~shoop.core.models.Order` is stored in its ``currency`` and ``prices_include_tax`` fields.
+The price unit of an `~shuup.core.models.Order` is stored in its ``currency`` and ``prices_include_tax`` fields.
 The line prices of an order are stored in that unit, but the total price of order is stored with and without taxes in the ``taxful_price`` and ``taxless_price``